What is 5-MeO-DMT?

 - Muscle contractions

 - Muscle spasms

 5-MeO-DMT is classified as illegal in:

 This list is not exhaustive, so do your own research into the legal status in your country before ordering!

 Responsible Research with 5-MeO-DMT

 Always practice responsible research.
 You should read and educate yourself before undertaking research with any chemical.
-The Psychonaut Wiki has some very helpful resources and information on 5-MeO-DMT, so does The Third Wave and Set and Setting.
+The Psychonaut Wiki has some very helpful resources and information on 5-MeO-DMT, so does The Third Wave.
+We also have an Ultimate Guide to 5-MeO-DMT that’s well worth reading.
 Never conduct research with a chemical without learning about it first.